RotRotAl/Onboarding-Newbies/chapter_06/day_20.md

 ## 🎯 Goals
 - Deploy a local Trino environment using Docker Compose.
-- Configure Trino to connect to external data sources (Hive on MinIO and TPCH).
+- Configure Trino to connect to external data sources (Hive on MinIO).
 - Upload data using MinIO and query it using Trino.
-- Learn how Trino federates data from different catalogs.
+- Learn how create Trino query from different catalogs.

 📌 **Note:**
 There are several questions in this exercise.
 Please answer them in a separate file and send them to your mentor.